javaidb/battery-soc-estimation-kf/README.md

 To run this project, you will need Python installed on your machine along with the required libraries.
 Current version utilizations neing utilzied locally are as follows:
 - Python (3.11.7)
+- Virtual environment created using Python 3.11 (Not required but suggested)

 Otherwise, you can install the dependencies using the following command: